 If the ticket is for a traffic infraction, failing to appear in court or making a fine payment will result in a default judgment against the defendant.
 The case will then be sent to collections.

-If the ticket is for a traffic misdemeanor, failing to appear or make a fine paying will result in the judge issuing a bench warrant.
+If the ticket is for a traffic misdemeanor, failing to appear or paying a fine will result in the judge issuing a bench warrant.
 The defendant also faces an additional charge – for a class 2 misdemeanor traffic offense.
 This carries $150 to $300 in fines, and/or 10 to 90 days in jail.5

 Bench warrants make the defendant vulnerable to arrest at any time, especially during any future traffic stops.
 The only way to get a bench warrant recalled (“quashed”) is to file a motion to quash the warrant with the court and appear at a hearing.
 Defendants are advised to hire an attorney to handle this process.